 Students with disabilities may request reasonable accommodation by contacting DS: 509-963-2214; Hogue 126; DS@cwu.edu, www.cwu.edu/disability-support.
 Employees and visitors may request reasonable accommodation by contacting HR; 509-963-1202; Mitchell Hall, First Floor; firstname.lastname@example.org.

 Family Resource Center

 The Family Resource Center (FRC) is part of the Family and Child Life program and Department of Family and Consumer Sciences at Central Washington University.
-The mission of the FRC is to provide programming to support families, coordinate family-related research, and provide civic engagement opportunities for students.
-Information about current FRC events can be found online at www.cwu.edu/family/, and the FRC director can be reached at 509-963-2758.
+The mission of the FRC is to provide programming and resources to support families, coordinate family-related research, and provide civic engagement opportunities for students.
+Information about current FRC events and resources for families can be found online at www.cwu.edu/family/, and the FRC director can be reached at 509-963-2758.

 Geographic Information Systems Laboratory

 The GIS laboratory contains up-to-date computer hardware and various software suites employed in the analysis of spatial data such as maps, aerial photos, satellite imagery, and digital terrain models.
 The laboratory provides a teaching and research facility for faculty and students from a variety of fields, including anthropology, archaeology, biology, geography, geology, land-use planning, resource management, and sociology.
 In addition, the laboratory offers contract and consultation services to public and private agencies for GIS applications.
 Additional information can be found at www.cwu.edu/geography.